 Determine Your Car’s Value

-So, before determining whether you can repair your flood-damaged car, start by determining your car’s worth before the flood damage.
+So, before determining whether you can repair your flood-damaged car, start by determining your car’s value before the flood damage.
 Did your car have any other issues?
 Is it an old car?
 These things will determine the value of your car.
 You can use resources like the Kelley Blue Book to get a clearer picture of your car’s value.

 Get Your Damage Assessed

-Now that you have the value of your car prior to the damage and the cost of repairs, you know whether your flood-damaged car is worth repairing.
+Now that you have the value of your car before the damage and the cost of repairs, you know whether your flood-damaged car is worth repairing.
 If the repair costs exceed the value, you may want to sell your flood-damaged car to a junk car buyer.
 That way, you get some extra cash.
 If the repair costs are minimal or the car is new, then trying to get it repaired is an option.

 Types of Flood Damage